Introduction to Psychology

-Narrative psychology uses the “storied” nature of human understanding as an integrating paradigm.
+Narrative psychology uses the "storied" nature of human understanding as an integrating paradigm.
 This course considers the history, methods, and practicality of this perspective in the context of autobiography; identity; encounters and perceptions of self and others; and traumatic disruptions and recovery of self and community.
 Students use qualitative and literary/narrative methods to explore lived experience and the meanings they hold.
 Collaborative classroom engagement, including improvisational community-theatre work and storytelling/listening, are required.
 A qualitative research project and a 30-hour, community based learning experience are required.
 Prerequisites: PSY 255 and junior or senior standing, or permission of the instructor.
-Spring semester.
+Fall semester.
 Offered 2015 and alternate years.
 Pringle.

 Seminar in Existential and Humanistic Psychology

 Advanced exploration of topic in the study of existential and/or humanistic psychology.
 Topics will be selected from the following: Self-determination theory; the autonomy-relatedness dialectic; terror management theory; Gestalt therapy; intensive study of specific theorists, such as Laing, May, and Rogers.
 Prerequisites: PSY 212, and either PSY 252 or PSY 255, or permission of instructor.
 Spring semester.
 Patrick.